kitchen and dining room - after DIY faux beams

 What type of wood is used for faux beams?

-Y’all, we took three common pine boards, beat them with chicken wire (because it’s what we had on-hand) and a large chisel, stabbed them with a screwdriver, and ran a hand weeder down them.
+Y’all, we took three common pine boards, beat them with chicken wire (because it’s what we had on hand) and a large chisel, stabbed them with a screwdriver, and ran a hand weeder down them.

-How do you make a fake hand hewn beam?
+How do you make a fake hand-hewn beam?

 We wanted to give the wood beam a good rustic look, and this was one way we found to make faux beams.

 I think Colby had a bit of fun doing this actually; especially when it came to the chicken wire.
-It looked like a great stress relief exercise if I’m being honest.
+It looked like a great stress-relief exercise if I’m being honest.

 How do you make a faux barn beam?

-In fact, it addition to beating the wood with the rolled bunch of wire, he would also grate the boards with it.
+In fact, in addition to beating the wood with the rolled bunch of wire, he would also grate the boards with it.
 Basically, these beautiful distressed ceiling beams now hanging in our kitchen are faux hand hewn beams.

 I kinda love that!